LinShi11/csci-476-594-spring2021-private/lab04/README.md

 ```
 I will use something very similar to before.
 Additionally, I used to URL Encoded Characters cheatsheet provided to us to determine the proper notation for single quote and #.
 Then I recieved a long html page, which I rendered and took a screen shot of the rendered page.
 ![login using curl](Task2-2.PNG)
 As we can see, I have logged in as admin again.
 This time through the command line.
 The overall approach is just as Task 2.1; however, we included the proper notation for single quote and #.
-For full html page, [Task 2.2 html](Task2-2.html).
+For full [html page](Task2-2.html).

 #### Task 2.3:
 For this task, we are trying to do two SQL statement at once: